-Kenya is one of the top ten countries with a fairly developed marketing and social research infrastructure in Africa.
-Therefore, it’s important for clients interested in carrying out fieldwork in the country to have a good understanding of the country.
-As such, we have given a general overview of the country below.
-This is a great starting point for anyone planning for research in Kenya.
+Kenya is one of the top ten countries with a well-developed market and social research infrastructure in Africa.
+Therefore, it’s important for clients interested in carrying out market and social fieldwork in the country to have a good understanding of the country.

-Read more: Planning a research project in Kenya, Ten things you should do to make it a success
+Read more: Planning a research project in Africa, Ten things you should do to make it a success

 Overview on Kenya